adambard/learnxinyminutes-docs/python3.html.markdown

 # Strings can be added too!
 But try not to do this.
 "Hello " + "world!"  # => "Hello world!"
-# Strings can be added without using '+'
+# String literals (but not variables) can be concatenated without using '+'
 "Hello " "world!"    # => "Hello world!"

 # A string can be treated like a list of characters